-A smoldering gaze from a stranger across a crowded room…the open admiration of an attractive male coworker who showers you with compliments…a chance encounter with an old boyfriend who confides that he still misses you.
+A smoldering gaze from a stranger across a crowded room…the open admiration of an attractive male coworker who showers you with compliments…a chance encounter with an old girlfriend who confides that she still misses you.
 You’re probably familiar with the delicious frisson of sensual excitement that can accompany such events.
 If you’re single, you may well decide to take things further.
 But what if you are already in a committed relationship?
 Before you let temptation get the better of you, take steps to affair-proof your partnership…

 Set safe limits.
 Flirtations can be innocent as long as you merely enjoy the electricity without letting things get physical.
 To keep from crossing that line, make a list of the possible consequences of a fling (such as feeling guilty or empty afterward, contracting an STD, getting caught, enduring a painful breakup)…acknowledge how hurt your partner would be if you cheated…remind yourself how much you value your moral integrity.
 If passions get intense, reaffirm your limits by saying, “I am attracted to you, but this is going no farther—I am committed to being faithful to my partner.”